 But think beyond the rising cost of food.
 What happens if the drought continues to worsen, or even continues into next year, or even the year after?

 Anxieties about increasing food prices will be replaced by anxieties about actual shortages of corn, soybeans and wheat!

-Consider too that America is responsible for growing half of the world’s corn, and is the world’s largest exporter of soybeans and wheat.
-Reuters reported in July that “the soaring prices in the United States—the world’s largest exporter of corn, soybeans and wheat—has rattled food markets worldwide on fears that food inflation will be imported, food aid or supplies for hungry nations from China to Egypt will not be available, and food riots could occur as in the past.”
+Consider too that America is responsible for half of the world’s corn, and the majority of the world’s soybean and wheat.
+Reuters reported yesterday that “the soaring prices in the United States—the world’s largest exporter of corn, soybeans and wheat—has rattled food markets worldwide on fears that food inflation will be imported, food aid or supplies for hungry nations from China to Egypt will not be available, and food riots could occur as in the past.”

 The price of corn, wheat and soybeans has already surpassed levels reached during the drought of 2007/08, when rocketing food prices sparked riots in more than 30 countries.